leo8198/leo8198/README.md

 I also have experience in cloud technologies such as AWS, Docker and Kubernetes.

+Previously I created a telehealth startup called T20Med that connected self-employed doctors and patients via a mobile app and web platform.

 You can reach me out via leonardotarla@gmail.com